jakubkopal/awesome-complex-trait-genetics/README.md

 - [ACLR](https://github.com/arminschoech/ACLR) Autocorrelation LD regression: a tool to efficiently estimate the autocorrelation of latent effects in large genetic data sets.
 (WARNING Python 2.7 code)
 - [HAMSTA](https://github.com/tszfungc/hamsta) HAMSTA is a python package that estimate heritability explained by local ancestry using summary statistics from admixture mapping studies.
 - [MAGMA](https://cncr.nl/research/magma/) MAGMA: Generalized gene-set analysis of GWAS data.
+- [MiXeR](https://github.com/precimed/mixer) Causal mixture model (MiXeR) is a tool designed to estimate the polygenic architecture of a single trait, including the total number of causal variants and the distribution of their effect sizes.

 ## Genetic correlation (LD score derivatives/extensions)

 - [HDL](https://github.com/zhenin/HDL) High-Definition Likelihood (HDL) is a likelihood-based method for estimating genetic correlation using GWAS summary statistics.
 Compared to LD Score regression (LDSC), It reduces the variance of a genetic correlation estimate by about 60%.

 ### Stratified/local genetic correlatons

 - [LAVA](https://github.com/josefin-werme/LAVA) LAVA (Local Analysis of [co]Variant Association) is a tool developed for local genetic correlation (rg) analysis.
+- [bivarite MiXeR](https://github.com/precimed/mixer) Bivariate causal mixture model (MiXeR) is a tool designed to estimate the degree of genetic overlap and shared causal variants between two traits.
+- [trivariate MiXeR](https://github.com/precimed/mix3r) Trivariate causal mixture model (MiXeR) is a tool designed to estimate the degree of genetic overlap and shared causal variants between three traits.

 ### Ancestry aware Genetic correlations:

 - [s-ldxr](https://github.com/huwenboshi/s-ldxr) S-LDXR is a method to stratify squared trans-ethnic genetic correlation by genomic annotations from GWAS summary statistics.